BestTimesToVisit.com Logo

 money

 Use your credit card for larger purchases, but always carry some Armenian Dram (AMD) for smaller transactions like markets or marshrutkas (minibuses).
-ATMs are widely available, but you'll get a better exchange rate at banks or exchange bureaus, especially if exchanging larger amounts.
+ATMs are widely available, but you'll get a better exchange rate if you withdraw larger sums less frequently.
+Many places don't accept foreign currency.

 transport

-Download the 'Taxi Yerevan' app or use Yandex Taxi for convenient and affordable rides.
-Negotiate the fare beforehand with marshrutka drivers, especially if you're not familiar with the routes.
-Marshrutkas are a cheap and efficient way to get around, but can be crowded.
+Download the 'Taxi Yerevan' app for convenient and relatively affordable taxi rides.
+Negotiate fares with marshrutka drivers beforehand, especially if you're not familiar with the routes.
+Walking is a great way to explore the city center, but be mindful of traffic.

 safety